 Gaining buy-in from senior-level personnel and having them model the cybersecurity behaviors outlined in your security architecture framework can be vital for ensuring the long-term success of your cybersecurity initiatives.

 After all, if employees detect a double-standard for the enforcement of policies outlined in your network security architecture, they aren’t as likely to keep following the guidelines set forth in your framework for very long.

 Be Sure to Clearly Communicate Expectations and Changes Moving Forward

 Communication is key for success in many business endeavors, and creating an enterprise security architecture framework is no exception.
-In fact, you could call communication a core enterprise security architecture principle because, without it, nobody is going to know what they need to do, when they need to do it, and what resources are available to them.
+In fact, you could consider communication a core enterprise security architecture principle because, without it, nobody is going to know what they need to do when they need to do it, and what resources are available to them.

 Being able to clearly communicate expectations helps you to ensure that everyone in your organization is equipped to follow your security architecture framework—both by apprising them of the requirements and laying out the consequences of noncompliance for the organization and the individual.

 Partner with Compuquip’s Team of Expert Security Architects

 Your enterprise needs a reliable, comprehensive, and effective security architecture to protect your assets and reputation.
 However, just as with any other construction project, it won’t happen overnight.
 That’s why it’s crucial to start scoping out the extent of your cybersecurity needs as soon as possible.
 Cybercriminals are already planning their next attack - don’t make it easy for them.